AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/clients/gs-client-credentials-clients.md

 1. Click **Continue**.

 1. In the `Add Secret` window, enter a description for the client secret.
-Include a unique description if you plan to create multiple secrets.
+If you plan to create multiple secrets, include a unique description.

 1. Enter an expiration date.